Top 10 enterprise software asset management solutions

 What does enterprise software asset management software do?

-Enterprise software asset management software tracks every software license an organization owns, monitors how that software is actually being used, and flags compliance gaps before they become audit findings.
+Enterprise software asset management software tracks every software license an organization owns, monitors how that software is actually used, and flags compliance gaps before they become audit findings.

 How is SAM different from ITAM?